steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 encounter problems related to their own set-ups: endpoints, networks, credentials -as well as applications built on top of it.

-If it is for any feature: postpone the release or don't do the update Is it for a critical fix: postpone the release.
+If it is for a feature: postpone the release, or don't do the update.
+Is it for a critical fix?
+Postpone the release.

 Either way: we need that time to find things before shipping.